chef/chef-web-docs/chef_master/source/upgrade_server_ha_v2.rst

       chef-server-ctl reconfigure

 #.
-To continue the upgrades on Chef Infra Server frontends using this backend cluster, see `Upgrade Frontends Associated with a Chef Backend Cluster <https://docs.chef.io/install_server_ha.html#upgrading-chef-server-on-the-frontend-machines>`_
+To continue the upgrades on Chef Infra Server frontend nodes using this backend cluster, see `Upgrade Frontends Associated with a Chef Backend Cluster <https://docs.chef.io/install_server_ha.html#upgrading-chef-infra-server-on-the-frontend-machines>`_

 Chef Backend Minor Version Upgrade
 =====================================================